 The Breton horse is a small draft breed that comes from the Brittany region of France.
-It is shorter and more compact than its larger draft cousins, and has been used for every type of activity from farming to war.
+It is shorter and more compact than its larger draft cousins and has been used for every type of activity from farming to war.
 With an intelligent eye and a calm personality, this horse has been the pride of Brittany for centuries.
 Owners and breeders are very dedicated to preserving this breed and work tirelessly to promote the Breton.

 The early history of the Breton is not fully known.
 There is speculation that the horse either arrived when the first people migrated from Asia or that they were brought to the mountainous region of France by Celtic warriors.

 Regardless of how they arrived, these horses have been roaming the mountains for thousands of years.
 They were domesticated by the early inhabitants of the region.
-By the time of the Crusades, they were the favored war horses.
+By the time of the Crusades, they were the favoured war horses.
 These travelling warriors introduced the first crossbreeding with Oriental breeds.
 This cross resulted in what is called the Bidet Breton which is now extinct.

 The soldiers of the Middle Ages loved this cross due to the sturdiness of the animal as well as its ambling gait, making for an extremely comfortable ride.
 By the end of the Crusades, many different breeds of horses returned to Brittany from other parts of Europe.
 The infusion of this blood into the Bidet Breton caused the horse to evolve into two more types, the Summer and the Rousing.